olaroos/deepnetnotes/logbook.md

 loss from training is no longer divided by batch-size because the default reduction in nn.NLLLoss() is mean which means the loss is already divided by the batch-size.
 The question is if I should stop dividing by the number of character processed as well?

-Added collection of a moving average of the training-loss to the StatsCallback function.
+Added collection of a moving average of the training-loss to the StatsCallback function and a debiasing term.

+SGRU seems to be working properly now.

+Goal for this week is to visualize the max and min gradient(average?) when training the network to see if exploding gradient is a problem in my setup.
+And introduce gradient clipping with hooks.